 GEN Richard Clarke, USA

-General Clarke's deployments while serving in the aforementioned positions include Operations Desert Shield and Desert Storm, Operation Joint Guardian in Macedonia, three deployments in support of Operation Enduring Freedom, four deployments in support of Operation Iraqi Freedom, and one deployment as the commander of the Combined Joint Forces Land Component Command - Operation Inherent Resolve.
+General Clarke has led Soldiers at all levels in Airborne, Ranger, Mechanized and Light Infantry units in five different divisions, the 173rd Airborne Brigade, and the 75th Ranger Regiment in the United States, Europe, Iraq and Afghanistan.
+His deployments while serving in the aforementioned positions include Operations Desert Shield and Desert Storm, Operation Joint Guardian in Macedonia, three deployments in support of Operation Enduring Freedom, four deployments in support of Operation Iraqi Freedom, and one deployment as the commander of the Combined Joint Forces Land Component Command - Operation Inherent Resolve.

 General Clarke was born in Germany and raised in an Army family.
 He is a graduate of the United States Military Academy at West Point, NY, and was commissioned into the Infantry in 1984.
 He holds a Bachelor of Science degree from West Point and a Master of Business Administration from Benedictine College.
 He is a distinguished graduate of the National War College earning a master's degree in Security and Strategic Studies.